mohali10895/ML-Project-Supermarket/README.md

 # ML-Project-Supermarket
-The Machine Learnig project (Supermarket) uses all regression models.
+The Machine Learnig project (Superstore) uses all regression models.